Deltares/imod-python/README.rst

 MODFLOW groundwater models in Python easier.
-It builds on top of popular packages such as `xarray`_, `pandas`_, `geopandas`_, `dask`_,  and `rasterio`_ to provide a versatile toolset for working with large groundwater modeling data.
+It builds on top of popular packages such as `xarray`_, `pandas`_, `geopandas`_, `dask`_,  and `rasterio`_ to provide a versatile toolset for working with large groundwater modeling datasets.
 Some of its core functionalities are:

 * Preparing and modifying data from a variety of GIS, scientific, and MODFLOW file formats;
 * Regridding, clipping, masking, and splitting MODFLOW6 models;
 * Fast writing of data to MODFLOW-based models;
-* Selecting and evaluating for e.g. time series comparison or water budgets;
+* Selecting and evaluating, e.g. for time series comparison or water budgets;
 * Visualizing cross sections, time series, or 3D animations.

 We currently support the following MODFLOW-based kernels:

-* `USGS MODFLOW 6`_, structured (DIS) and discretization by vertices (DISV) grids only, and not all advanced stress packages (only LAK and UZF)
+* `USGS MODFLOW 6`_, structured (DIS) and discretization by vertices (DISV) grids only.
+Not all advanced stress packages are supported (only LAK and UZF)
 * `iMOD-WQ`_, which integrates SEAWAT (density-dependent
   groundwater flow) and MT3DMS (multi-species reactive transport calculations)

-Development currently focuses on supporting more Modflow 6 functionalities. iMOD-WQ is sunset and will not be further developed.
+Development currently focuses on supporting more Modflow 6 functionalities. iMOD-WQ has been sunset and will no longer be developed.

 Why ``imod``?
 =============